gabriellegall/chess_com_bi/models/doc.md

 Simplification of the maximum game score, aiming to define if the username was in a decisive winning position (at any point).
 {% enddocs %}

-# TO DELETE
-{% docs game_median_score_playing %}
+{% docs aggregation_level %}
-Window calculation repeating the median score from the username's perspective at the game_uuid level.
+Aggregation level at which the metrics are defined.
+Several different and independent aggregation levels are mixed within the table.
 {% enddocs %}

-{% docs game_total_nb_massive_blunder %}
+{% docs game_phase_key %}
-Window calculation repeating the number of `miss_category_opponent = 'Massive Blunder'` at the game_uuid level.
+`game_phase` if applicable for the given aggregation level, otherwise returns a generic values describing the aggregation.
 {% enddocs %}

-{% docs game_total_massive_blunder %}
+{% docs nb_blunder_playing %}
-Window calculation at the game_uuid level to check if it contains at least one `miss_category_opponent = 'Massive Blunder'`.
+Number of blunders detected in the game, technically it is a count of 'Blunder' OR 'Massive Blunder' on the field `miss_category_playing`
 {% enddocs %}

-{% docs game_total_nb_blunder %}
+{% docs nb_massive_blunder_playing %}
-Window calculation repeating the number of `miss_category_opponent = 'Blunder'` at the game_uuid level.
+Number of massive blunders detected in the game, technically it is a count of 'Massive Blunder' on the field `miss_category_playing`
 {% enddocs %}

-{% docs game_total_nb_throw %}
+{% docs nb_throw_playing %}
-Window calculation repeating the number of `miss_context_playing = 'Throw'` at the game_uuid level.
+Number of throws detected in the game, technically it is a count of 'Throw' on the field `miss_context_playing`
 {% enddocs %}

-{% docs game_total_nb_missed_opportunity %}
+{% docs nb_missed_opportunity_playing %}
-Window calculation repeating the number of `miss_context_playing = 'Missed Opportunity'` at the game_uuid level.
+Number of throws detected in the game, technically it is a count of 'Missed Opportunity' on the field `miss_context_playing`
 {% enddocs %}

-{% docs game_max_score_playing %}
+{% docs median_score_playing %}
-Window calculation repeating the maximum score from the username's perspective at the game_uuid level.
+Median evaluation score of the username’s position throughout the game.
 {% enddocs %}

-{% docs game_max_score_playing_range %}
+{% docs max_score_playing %}
-Window calculation repeating ranges of the maximum score from the username's perspective at the game_uuid level.
+Maximum evaluation score reached by username during the game.
 {% enddocs %}

-{% docs game_min_score_playing %}
+{% docs min_score_playing %}
-Window calculation repeating the minimum score from the username's perspective at the game_uuid level.
+Minimum evaluation score reached by username during the game.
 {% enddocs %}

-{% docs game_std_score_playing %}
+{% docs std_score_playing %}
-Window calculation repeating the score standard deviation from the username's perspective at the game_uuid level.
+Standard deviation of the evaluation scores, indicating the volatility of the game.
 {% enddocs %}

+{% docs max_score_playing_range %}
+Categorical range representation of the maximum evaluation score.
+{% enddocs %}

-{% docs median_score_playing_game_phase %}
+{% docs has_enough_games %}
-Window calculation repeating the median score from the username's perspective at the game_phase level.
+Boolean indicating whether username has played a sufficient number of games for statistical relevance.
+This field is used as a filter on reports/dashboards.
 {% enddocs %}